 And Acts 1:8 says: But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

 I strongly encourage each of you who have read this post to examine yourself and get saved, sanctified and filled with the Holy Ghost so that you can live with God forever.
-God has made salvation a relatively simple process for us because Jesus did the hard work when He died for us.
-God did the hard work of giving His Only Begotten Son so that we might have the right to the tree of life.
+God had made salvation a relatively simple process for us because Jesus did the hard work when He died for us.
+God did the hard job of giving His Only Begotten Son so that we might have the right to the tree of life.

 Romans 10:9 says That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.